Kamleshkumarsingh12/ibm-fullstack-cert-notes/README.md

 ## 🧾 Final Certificate (will be added soon)

 > Made with ❤️ while learning full-stack development and preparing for my career as a software developer.
+> > 🛡️ Disclaimer: These are my **personal notes and code** written while taking the IBM Full Stack Developer Certificate on Coursera.
+All content is written in my own words.
+This repository does **not** contain any proprietary or copyrighted course material.